jon-heard/obsidian-inline-scripts-library/cards.sfile.md

-Shortcuts for working with virtual cards, based on card images.
+Shortcuts for working with virtual cards.
+Almost all of these shortcuts work on piles of cards, rather than invidiual cards.

-To try this out, you can download playing cards from [here](https://opengameart.org/content/playing-cards-vector-png).
-To try this out, you can download tarot cards from [here](https://opengameart.org/content/pixel-64x86-tarot-cards).

 __